ScottLogic/blog/hsauve/_posts/2025-05-27-read-the-books-should-junior-developers-use-llms.md

 ## The appeal of AI

-The world of software engineering is becoming increasingly competitive and with the tech sector experiencing slowdown in hiring, candidates must show even more acumen, flexibility and the ability to adapt and learn at a fast pace.
+The world of software engineering is becoming increasingly competitive and with the tech sector experiencing a slowdown in hiring, candidates must show even more acumen, flexibility and the ability to adapt and learn at a fast pace.

 The breakthrough of LLMs brought the prospect of an increase in efficiency and productivity in programming, questioning the very notion of [what it means to be productive as a developer](https://blog.scottlogic.com/2023/12/18/software-development-ai-wins-the-race.html), and bringing with it fears of job replacements.